What Is the Best Wheelbarrow for Landscaping?

 It unlocks it.

-With The W.I.T.C.H.™, a compatible mower or machine equipped with a rear 2-inch receiver can tow a standard wheelbarrow over distance.
+The W.I.T.C.H.™ is an Instant Connect and Release Wheelbarrow System that lets a compatible mower or machine equipped with a rear 2-inch receiver tow a standard wheelbarrow over distance.

 Then, when the wheelbarrow reaches the work area, it can be released and used by hand for final placement.